-- can affect any child or young person (male or female) under the age of 18 years; - can affect any vulnerable adult over the age of 18 years; - can still be exploitation even if the activity appears consensual; - can involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence; - can be perpetrated by individuals or groups, males or females, and young people or adults; and - is typified by some form of power imbalance in favour of those perpetrating the exploitation.
+- can affect any vulnerable adult over the age of 18 years; - can still be exploitation even if the activity appears consensual; - can involve force and/or enticement-based methods of compliance and is often accompanied by violence or threats of violence; - can be perpetrated by individuals or groups, males or females, and young people or adults; and - is typified by some form of power imbalance in favour of those perpetrating the exploitation.
 Whilst age may be the most obvious, this power imbalance can also be due to a range of other factors including gender, cognitive ability, physical strength, status, and access to economic or other resources. - 17.
 E-safety Online safety (e-safety) is an essential element of safeguarding young people and vulnerable adults in the digital world, when using technology such as computers, tablets, mobile phones or games consoles.
 The Skills Centre ensure appropriate filtering and monitoring systems are maintained.
 The Skills Centre will raise awareness and knowledge around E-Safety with both staff and learners.